Azure Video Indexer release notes

 May 2020

-Azure Video Indexer URL
+Azure AI Video Indexer URL

-Azure Video Indexer regional endpoints were all unified to start only with www.
+Azure AI Video Indexer regional endpoints were all unified to start only with www.
 No action item is required.

-From now on, you reach www.videoindexer.ai whether it is for embedding widgets or logging into the Azure Video Indexer website.
+From now on, you reach www.videoindexer.ai whether it is for embedding widgets or logging into the Azure AI Video Indexer website.

 Also wus.videoindexer.ai would be redirected to www.
-More information is available in Embed Azure Video Indexer widgets in your apps.
+More information is available in Embed Azure AI Video Indexer widgets in your apps.

 April 2020